iTowns/itowns/README.md

 You can find an API documentation here [http://www.itowns-project.org/itowns2/API_Doc/]

 If you want to play with a demonstration, please see [http://www.itowns-project.org/itowns2/]

-## In Progress

-- Coding main classes
-- Documentation
-- Tutorial / Examples

-Latest changes can be found in [CHANGES.md](CHANGES.md)

 ## Licence